andrezgz/slicedom/reference/Perl-Unicode.md

 means to use the current locale's rules (see [perllocale](https://perldoc.perl.org/perllocale)) when pattern matching.
 For example, `\w` will match the "word" characters of that locale, and `/i` case-insensitive matching will match according to the locale's case folding rules.
 The locale used will be the one in effect at the time of execution of the pattern match.
 This may not be the same as the compilation-time locale, and can differ from one match to another if there is an intervening call of the [setlocale() function](https://perldoc.perl.org/perllocale#The-setlocale-function).

-==Prior to v5.20, Perl did not support multi-byte locales.
-Starting then, UTF-8 locales are supported.== No other multi byte locales are ever likely to be supported.
+<mark>Prior to v5.20, Perl did not support multi-byte locales.
+Starting then, UTF-8 locales are supported.</mark> No other multi byte locales are ever likely to be supported.
 However, in all locales, one can have code points above 255 and these will always be treated as Unicode no matter what locale is in effect.

 Under Unicode rules, there are a few case-insensitive matches that cross the 255/256 boundary.
 Except for UTF-8 locales in Perls v5.20 and later, these are disallowed under `/l`.
 For example, 0xFF (on ASCII platforms) does not caselessly match the character at 0x178, `LATIN CAPITAL LETTER Y WITH DIAERESIS`, because 0xFF may not be `LATIN SMALL LETTER Y WITH DIAERESIS` in the current locale, and Perl has no way of knowing if that character even exists in the locale, much less what code point it is.